5 Things You Need to Know Before Planning a Trip to Havasu Falls

 Hiking isn’t the only option to get to the falls.
 You can take a helicopter ride to the village.
 You still need to hike a few miles down to reach Havasu Falls.
 These arrangements must be made in advance.
 Be sure to call the office for more information.

 One-way trip to or from camp - $132

 If you decide to take the chopper back to Hualapai Hilltop, you must wake up early and save your spot by 7am.

-If you’re hiking back, but want the mules to carry your belongings, be sure to reserve a mule before your departure date.
+If you’re hiking back, but want the mules to carry your belongings, be sure to reserve a mule one week before your departure date.

 (Maximum of four bags for a total weight of 130 lbs.)